Referrals and Authorizations

 - All members may self-refer to the Emergency Department (ED) for emergency services, based on the member’s belief that they have an emergency.

-- Certain Emergency Department referrals to specialists.
+- Certain ED referrals to specialists (see below).

 ED providers may refer directly to the following specialists for the referenced treatments without prior authorization: